Meditation Benefits and Daily Commitment Concerns

 Hi Sherry,

-I think Bill is making it sound a lot harder than it really is!!
-Here in the states we have alot more options for irrigation products than they do in the UK!
-I would suggest going to the discussion boards on the United Ostomy Assoc.
-UOAA.org and check out the irrigation forum there, there is a wealth of information already there and alot of great, very helpful people on there that will answer any question you might have for us!!
+I think Bill is making it sound a lot harder than it really is!
+Here in the states, we have a lot more options for irrigation products than they do in the UK.
+I would suggest going to the discussion boards on the United Ostomy Association, UOAA.org, and checking out the irrigation forum there.
+There is a wealth of information already there and a lot of great, very helpful people on there who will answer any question you might have for us!

 Good luck!